nicofirst1/MotionBot/README.md

 You **must** perform the setup of the master branch first in order to make this one work.

+Remember to use:

+ `git submodule update --init --recursive`

+ after cloning the repo to download the darknet submodule.

 ### Python
 Install the requirements using